se-2018/se-2018.github.io/Stage2--Part3.md

  1. How can you obtain a count of the objects in a grid?
 How can you obtain a count of the empty locations in a bounded grid?
  2. How can you check if location (10,10) is in a grid?
  3. Grid contains method declarations, but no code is supplied in the methods.
-Why Where can you find the implementations of these methods?
+Why?
+Where can you find the implementations of these methods?
  4. All methods that return multiple objects return them in an ArrayList.
 Do you think it would be a better design to return the objects in an array?
 Explain your answer.